Skip to main content

 Anxiety is far more than excessive worry.
 It is a physiological response rooted in the body's stress response system — the hypothalamic-pituitary-adrenal (HPA) axis and the sympathetic nervous system.
 When the brain perceives a threat, whether real or imagined, it triggers a cascade of hormones including adrenaline and cortisol that prepare the body for "fight or flight."

-This stress response evolved to protect us from physical danger, but in modern life it is frequently activated by psychological stressors — work deadlines, financial worries, health concerns, or social pressures.
-When the fight-or-flight response is triggered repeatedly or stays activated for extended periods, the resulting hormonal and neurological changes produce a wide range of physical symptoms that can be alarming and confusing.
+When the fight-or-flight response is triggered repeatedly or stays on for long stretches, the resulting hormonal and neurological changes produce a wide range of physical symptoms.
+These can be alarming and confusing.

 Common Physical Symptoms